robOcity/song-play-spark/README.md

     `df1.alias("a").join(df2.alias("b"), df1['id'] == df2['id']).select("a.id", "a.val1", "b.val2").show()`

 1. [Apache PySpark by Example](https://www.lynda.com/Spark-DataFrames-tutorials/Apache-PySpark-Example/802868-2.html) -- An excellent and short introduction to using PySpark for data analysis.
 Available for free through most public libraries.

+1. [](https://spark.apache.org/docs/2.1.0/api/python/index.html#) - Excellent documentation of the API and examples of how to use it.